mrdatawolf/SETradeHouse/README.md

 ##Development setup Quick Start (for local development and testing)
 1. It is now built on laravel 7 so get that running.
+2. Do composer update
+3. Configure your .env to handle your dbs etc.
+4. run ```php artisan migrate:fresh```
+5. You will need to add the initial user, server, and world to the db (by hand for now)
+6. run ```php artisan db:seed```
+7. Let me know what I missed here :)

 ##Current Roadmap
 Road to 1.0 MVP